arey0pushpa/Brainfuck-Interpreter/README.md

 Notes:

 On rollover, and memory cell size:
 Some programs have been written to rely on rollover.
 For example, the 99bottles.bf used in testing this interpreter requires that rollover happen when decrementing memory values.
+Initially, I had the functions simulate rollover manually.
+I've since switched to a data type (Data.Int.Int8) which performs rollover itself.

 Learning Notes: